qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Customization
 =============

-The customization dialog lets you (de)activate almost every element in the QGIS user interface.
+The guilabel:`Customization` dialog lets you (de)activate almost every element in the QGIS user interface.
 This can be very useful if you want to provide your end-users with a 'light' version of QGIS, containing only the icons, menus or panels they need.